Guided Tours in Lapland:

 Single-activity tours focus on one experience at a time.

 This type of tour usually allows more space within the experience itself.
 There is less rushing between locations and more time to focus on what you are actually there to do.
+You can find very long list of options with single-activity tours.
+Remember, you don’t need to do all of them.

-That does not automatically mean the experience will feel personal.
+SIngle activity tour does not automatically mean the experience will feel personal.
 Group sizes still vary a lot, and the atmosphere depends heavily on the operator and even the specific day.

 In the past, it was sometimes possible to get a rough idea of group size by checking how many participants you could book at once.
 Today this is less reliable.
 Larger tour operators often set booking limits that do not reflect the actual group size on the day of the tour.